NYC Assault Defense Lawyer

 3rd-degree assault is a misdemeanor offense, in contrast to 1st and 2nd-degree, which are both felonies.
 But even this misdemeanor conviction could result in up to a year in prison.
 And it will most certainly become a part of the defendant’s permanent record and trail them around for the rest of their life.

-The consequences of an assault conviction may be serious, but there can be hope–the lawyers at Maryam Jahedi Law Firm P.C. have spent over ten years helping clients either mitigate charges or fight for outright acquittal.
+The consequences of an assault conviction may be serious, but there can be hope—the lawyers at Maryam Jahedi Law Firm P.C. have spent over ten years helping clients either mitigate charges or fight for outright acquittal.
+Our firm understands the impact that an assault charge can have on your life and is dedicated to providing a robust defense strategy tailored to the individual circumstances of each client.
+We work closely with our clients to understand every aspect of the alleged incident and develop a comprehensive plan to address and challenge the allegations.

 Defenses Against Assault Charges